• Contact Us

 • Neurologic functioning

-Although the primary focus of SMARTT is the evaluation of safety of in utero ARV exposures on children, the information we collect about mothers during pregnancy and postpartum can also be used to study critical issues facing WLHIV, including:
+Although the primary focus of SMARTT is the evaluation of safety of in utero ARV exposures on children, the information we collect about mothers during pregnancy, postpartum, and beyond can also be used to study critical issues facing women living with HIV, including:

 • Reproductive health